The National Plant Collections. The year 2020 in review

 Though 2020 didn’t turn out like anyone imagined, the work involved in setting up and managing National Plant Collections continued apace.

 The extra time spent in gardens over this year has perhaps made people think more about their plants.
 We have never had such a good response to our Missing Genera campaign, which encourages people with a passion for plants to bring together a National Plant Collection of their own.
-There has been enquiries about nearly all of the plants featured in 2020.
-The ugly ducklings this year are Oriental poppies, Berberis and Elaeagnus – surely there is someone out there keen to take on these plant groups?
+There have been enquiries about nearly all of the plants featured in 2020.
+The 'ugly ducklings' this year are Oriental poppies, Berberis and Elaeagnus – surely there is someone out there keen to take on these plant groups?